kriwil/labster-wiki-dump/markdown/0182_Prenatal_Test.md

-![Ultrasound examination result Left:Baby with cleft lip Right:Baby without cleft lip](Cleft usg1.jpg "Ultrasound examination result Left:Baby with cleft lip Right:Baby without cleft lip")
+![Ultrasound examination result Left:Baby with cleft lip Right:Baby without cleft lip](/wiki/Cleft usg1.jpg "Ultrasound examination result Left:Baby with cleft lip Right:Baby without cleft lip")

 Ultrasound is the use of high frequency sound waves to make an image.
 Ultrasound is part of prenatal diagnostic test that are used to see if